-Bananas are a favourite of most endurance athletes and for good reason.
-Potassium and complex carbs are abundant in them, providing sustenance for the long hours spent pedalling.
+Bananas are a favourite of most endurance athletes and for a good reason.
+Potassium and complex carbs are abundant, providing sustenance for the long hours spent pedalling.
 With up to 30 grammes of carbohydrates and 400 milli-grammes of potassium in a single large banana, this yellow fruit is considered a superfood for cyclists.
 Furthermore, it is an environmentally beneficial solution because it eliminates the need for plastic baggies or reusable containers.

 2. Nuts and Seeds

 Almonds, chia seeds, and pistachios are some of the best nuts to eat.
 Oh, my goodness!
 With these little energy boosters, the possibilities are virtually limitless.
 The protein, vitamins, and antioxidants in this recipe help to keep you fueled for the long trip ahead of you despite the reduced carb count.
-Using nuts and seeds, you may make a trail mix, as well as include them in granola or energy bars.
+Using nuts and seeds, you may make a trail mix and include them in granola or energy bars.

 3. Dried Fruits

 Several studies have demonstrated eating some dried fruits, such as raisins and dates, can significantly increase endurance-related performance.
-They are abundant in potassium, carbohydrates, and sugar, all of which can help you ride for longer periods of time by boosting your stamina.
+They are abundant in potassium, carbohydrates, and sugar, which can help you ride for extended periods by boosting your stamina.

-In addition, raisins have less fiber than many other dried fruit alternatives, such as figs, peaches, and pears, among others.
-The unpleasant side effects associated with fiber-rich diets will not become an issue while you are cycling, ensuring that you remain healthy.
+In addition, raisins have less fibre than other dried fruit alternatives, such as figs, peaches, and pears.
+The unpleasant side effects of fibre-rich diets will not become an issue while cycling, ensuring that you remain healthy.

-While athletes require an electrolyte-infused drink, many sports drinks contain much too much sugar and artificial colourings for their taste and are not recommended for them.
-Making electrolyte drinks at home with a little honey, salt, lemon, and water is a great alternative to buying them at the store.
-It’s really that simple, and it will keep you hydrated on those long, sweaty rides you like.
+While athletes require an electrolyte-infused drink, many sports drinks contain too much sugar and artificial colourings for their taste and are not recommended.
+Making electrolyte drinks home with a bit of honey, salt, lemon, and water is an excellent alternative to buying them at the store.
+It’s that simple and will keep you hydrated on those long, sweaty rides you like.

 Recently, we have also written an article on how much water you should drink when Mountain biking if you want to check this out.

 Summing up, we have just mentioned some of the most important foods you have to consider eating before cycling long distances with your bike.
-Also, we have mentioned some foods you should avoid in order to keep yourself in a good condition.
+Also, we have mentioned some foods you should avoid in order to keep yourself in good condition.
 Overall, a good diet leads to good endurance and boosts your energy.
-If you enjoyed this blog post, please share it with your friends, on Social Media and if you have any questions do not hesitate to send us an e-mail.
+If you enjoyed this blog post, please share it with your friends on Social Media, and if you have any questions, do not hesitate to send us an e-mail.
 We are more than happy to help you with the appropriate solutions.